-Similar to Table 1, these realization rates reflect the ratio of ex post savings determined through this study and the ex ante savings calculated by the study using program tracking data and the current PSD savings algorithm, and after applying the relevant PSD gross savings realization rate.

-This realization rate calculation answers the important question: What percentage of the savings that the Companies expected (i.e., ex ante) were realized following the outcomes of this study (ex post)?
-The answer to this question is approximately 50% for HES and 67% for HES-IE (across all measures and fuel types).
-These program-level gross realization rates are primarily driven by the lower-than-anticipated air sealing and insulation measures, which, as noted above, constitute roughly two-thirds of both program’s total savings across fuel types and therefore have significant influence over program averages.

-With regard to net savings, the study found overall weighted NTG ratio of 83% for HES (Table 6); NTG is not applicable for HES-IE. Overall, measure-specific NTG rates, detailed in Section 5, were generally high and free-ridership values were similar to other studies, particularly in Massachusetts, which used a similar NTG algorithm to this study.
+With regard to net savings, the study found overall weighted NTG ratio of 84% for HES (Table 6); NTG is not applicable for HES-IE. Overall, measure-specific NTG rates, detailed in Section 5, were generally high and free-ridership values were similar to other studies, particularly in Massachusetts, which used a similar NTG algorithm to this study.

 Table 6: Overall HES Net-to-Gross (NTG) Ratio